 We then use the NPSAS to impute student characteristics –such as enrollment status, class year, and institution type – as well as education expenses – including tuition and fees, books, room and board, and transportation.
 We use these imputed characteristics to calculate potential education tax incentives and Pell Grants and assign take-up rates in order to match actual tabulations by income from SOI and the Department of Education.

 C. Consumption Imputations

-In order to model the distributional impact of federal excise taxes and a variety of other indirect taxes, including broad-based consumption taxes (e.g., a value-added tax, or VAT) and environmental taxes, we impute consumption spending to each record in the tax model database.
-We use data from the Consumer Expenditure Survey (CEX) to produce estimates of consumption expenditures across 16 categories of goods and services for each household in our model.
-We also use the Urban Institute’s Dynamic Simulation of Income Model (DYNASIM) to estimate the amount of future consumption financed out of current wealth, which allows us to analyze transitional issues for options that move the tax system from an income base to a consumption base.
-This allows us to estimate the distributional impact of hybrid income-consumption tax systems and other comprehensive reform options, such as the plans endorsed by the President’s Advisory Panel for Federal Tax Reform in 2005 and, more recently, by the Bipartisan Policy Center’s Debt Reduction Task Force.
+To have the capacity to model the distributional impacts of federal excise taxes and other indirect taxes, including broad-based consumption taxes (e.g., a value-added tax) and environmental taxes, we impute consumption spending to each record in the tax model database.
+We use data from the Consumer Expenditure Survey (CEX) to produce estimates of consumption expenditures across 16 categories of goods and services for each tax unit in the tax model.

 D. Health Imputations